ANDREAaNAPPI/ANDREAaNAPPI/README.md

 <h1>Hi, I'm Andrea! </h1>

 <h2>👨‍💻 Data Science Projects:</h2>
-All projects in here are made just for fun by me on open source Datasets
+All projects in here are made just for fun by me on open source Datasets:

 - <b>Computer vision:</b>